ArcticEcho/DRG-Mods/Gameplay/Unbalanced/Weapons/README.md

 These adjustments dramatically improve the GK2s DPS output, bringing it much closer to the M1000, while retaining its middling sustained fire capabilities.
 Additionally the vertical recoil of the weapon becomes much more significant.
 Which improves the gunplay along with providing players a potential reason to give a damn about accuracy upgrades & OCs.

-**Update v1.01 Changelog:**
+**Update v1.02 Changelog:**
-Hacked together a fix for issue with T5.2 Max Ammo upgrade.
+Found a better solution for issue with T5.2 Max Ammo upgrade

 ## Hitscan EPC - v1.0
 **Authors:** BrewBreuw